VirusTotal/yara/docs/writingrules.rst

 identifier assigned to each string of the rule is usually superfluous.
 As we are not referencing any string individually we do not need to provide a unique identifier for each of them.
-In those situations you can declare anonymous strings with identifiers consisting only in the $ character, as in the following example::
+In those situations you can declare anonymous strings with identifiers consisting only of the $ character, as in the following example::

     rule AnonymousStrings